Graduate Student Research Assistantship Program

-To request a GSRA position, please complete the online requisition after reading the following information:
+To request a GSRA position, please complete the faculty profile and online requisition after reading the following information:

 If your position is approved and funded, please note that you will be responsible for supervision of the graduate student’s work as a GSRA and must provide periodic reports to the Office of Graduate Programs.
 Students are not required to submit timesheets, but individual faculty members may choose to monitor their time in whatever way they deem necessary to ensure assigned work is completed in a timely manner.